dadwic/PageZilla/packages/core/README.md

 ## Who is this for? 🤔
 You should use this if:
 - ✅ You want to design your page editor according to your own UI specifications.
-With PageZilla, you control almost every aspect of the look and feel of your page editor.
+With Craft.js, you control almost every aspect of the look and feel of your page editor.
 - ✅ You like the React ecosystem.
 Being a React framework, not only do you get to build your user interface declaratively, but you will also be able to extend upon thousands of existing React components for your page editor.
 - ✅ You're the coolest kid in class 😎

 You should not use this if:
 - ❌ You need a page editor that works out of the box.
-PageZilla is an abstraction where you implement your own page editor upon.
+Craft.js is an abstraction where you implement your own page editor upon.
 For example, it does not come with a ready-made user interface.
-  - However, you could still consider using the [examples](https://github.com/dadwic/PageZilla/tree/master/packages/examples) as a starting point.
+  - However, you could still consider using the [examples](https://github.com/dadwic/craft.js/tree/master/packages/examples) as a starting point.

 ## Additional Packages :tada:
-- **[@pagezilla/layers](https://github.com/dadwic/PageZilla/tree/master/packages/layers)** A Photoshop-like layers panel
+- **[@pagezilla/layers](https://github.com/dadwic/craft.js/tree/master/packages/layers)** A Photoshop-like layers panel

 ## Acknowledgements :raised_hands:

 - **[react-dnd](https://github.com/react-dnd/react-dnd)** The React drag-n-drop library.
-Although it is not actually used here, many aspects of PageZilla are written with react-dnd as a reference along with some utilities and functions being borrowed.
+Although it is not actually used here, many aspects of Craft.js are written with react-dnd as a reference along with some utilities and functions being borrowed.
 - **[Grape.js](https://github.com/artf/grapesjs)** The HTML web builder framework.
-This has served as an inspiration for PageZilla.
-The element positioning logic used in PageZilla is borrowed from Grape.js
+This has served as an inspiration for Craft.js.
+The element positioning logic used in Craft.js is borrowed from Grape.js
 - **[use-methods](https://github.com/pelotom/use-methods)** A super handy hook when dealing with reducers.
-PageZilla uses a slightly modified version of `use-methods` to better fit our API.
+Craft.js uses a slightly modified version of `use-methods` to better fit our API.

 ## Getting Help :wave: